juliabuffinton/wids_2024/tutorial/README.md

 ## Clone Your Repo

 1. In Git Bash or terminal, navigate to the directory you'd like to put this repo in (e.g., the directory that will be the parent of your repo). **It is very important that you do NOT clone this repository into an existing git-tracked repository.**
-     1.Option A: using file explorer, navigate to the directory.
+     1. Option A: using file explorer, navigate to the directory.
 Copy the address.
 In Git Bash, type `cd ` (note the space after cd) and then paste the address (SHIFT+INS).
 If your path has spaces in it, you'll need to add double quotes around it.
      2. Option B: within Git Bash, navigate to your directory using `cd ` command.

 3. In Github, go back to "Code" in the top menu bar.
 4. Click the green "<> Code" button in the upper right.
 Make sure you are on the **HTTPS** tab (we haven't set up SSH); copy the URL to your clipboard.